microsoft/AzureSynapseScriptsAndAccelerators/Migration/APS/5_DeployScriptsToSynapse/README.md

 - “Enter the name of the Output File Directory.” – Enter the location where the output log will be written
 - “Enter the name of the status file.” – Enter the name of the Status File

 **Step 5D:** Review the Status log for Success Failures.
 Review the status log file.
 The file name and location are the prompted values of the PowerShell program in step 5C.
 The default location is the location of the PowerShell scripts with the file name status.csv.

 * Should a failure occur, the Status log will set the Active flag to 0 for all successful objects created  The Failures will remain Active = 1.
-This will allow the status log to be used as the Script Config file and only the failed objects will be run
+This will allow the status log to be used as the Script Config file and only the failed objects will be run.

-## **Job Aid** - Programmatically Generate Config Files
+### **Job Aid** - Programmatically Generate Config Files

-There is a job-aid PowerShell script named "Generate_Step5_ConfigFiles.ps1" to help you to produce configuration file(s) programmatically.
+There is a job-aid PowerShell script named **Generate_Step5_ConfigFiles.ps1** to help you to produce configuration file(s) programmatically.
 It uses output produced by previous steps (for example: T-SQL script files from module 2, schema mapping file from module 2, Export & Import T-SQL scripts generated from module 3, and T-SQL files for creating external tables generated in module 4).

-It uses parameters set inside the file named "ConfigFileDriver_Step5.csv".
+It uses parameters set inside the file named **ConfigFileDriver_Step5.csv**.
 The CSV file contains fields as value-named pairs with instructions for each field.
 You can set the value for each named field based on your own setup and output files.

-After running the "Generate_Step5_ConfigFiles.ps1", you can then review and edit the programmatically generated configuration files based on your own needs and environment.
-The generated config file(s) can then be used as input to the step 6 main program (PowerShell: RunDSQLScriptsDriver.ps1).
+After running the **Generate_Step5_ConfigFiles.ps1**, you can then review and edit the programmatically generated configuration files based on your own needs and environment.
+The generated config file(s) can then be used as input to the step 5 main script **RunDSQLScriptsDriver.ps1**.